What is TiVoToGo and what is this web page?

-For most folks, the free TiVo Desktop software is sufficient to manage the download of shows from your TiVo.
-Galleon is an example of a custom app, using TiVo’s published specifications which requires no modification of your TiVo device.
+For most folks, TiVo Desktop software is sufficient to manage the download of shows from your TiVo… for a fee.
+But kmttg is example of an independent solution, which requires no modification of your TiVo device and provides additional functionality.

 How long does it take to download a show?

 Download times vary widely.
 Most people report shows transferring a little quicker or a little slower than real time, meaning if you have a one hour show it will take about an hour to transfer wirelessly.
 Many factors impact your throughput including file size based on recording quality and your network design.
 For example a digital, HD show or SD show recorded in high quality will take longer to transfer than a show recorded in basic quality.
 Encryption on a wireless network could also impact transfer times.
 Wirelessly networked TiVo units will transfer slower than hard-wired units, unless using one of TiVo’s wireless adapters — with the new 802.11n model outpacing the 802.11g USB model.
 Transfer times are drastically improved with TiVo Premiere hardware.

 I downloaded shows to my PC, now what?